Hybrid Acousto-Optical Double Dressing of a Two-Level System

-In this Article, we experimentally demonstrate dynamical control of the Mollow resonance fluorescence spectrum by driving the Rabi transition between two optically dressed states with a surface acoustic field (Fig.~\ref{fig1}a).
+In this Letter, we experimentally demonstrate strong parametric drive of a laser-dressed two-level system via a surface acoustic field [Fig.~\ref{fig1}(a)].
 We observe emission spectra significantly altered from the standard Mollow triplet, including the dynamical cancellation of resonance fluorescence at the central emission frequency, a feature previously seen only with bichromatic optical excitation~\cite{He:2015aa,Gustin:2021aa}.
 The observed spectra are well explained by a theoretical model that incorporates the hybridization of the two-level system, the optical field, and the acoustic field.
-Beyond its significance in fundamental quantum optics, the spectrally resolved resonance fluorescence observed in our experiment enables the first direct measurement of the optimal condition of optical cooling of acoustic phonons mediated by a single two-level system.
-The extracted cooling rate aligns closely with theoretical predictions.
+Beyond its significance in fundamental quantum optics, the spectrally resolved resonance fluorescence observed in our experiment enables direct measurement of the optimal condition of optical cooling of acoustic phonons mediated by a single two-level system.
 Altogether, these results deepen our understanding of quantum interactions among single two‐level systems, optical fields, and acoustic fields in the strong driving regime, and lay a foundation for the development of emitter-optomechanical platforms aimed at nonclassical mechanical state generation~\cite{Sollner:2016aa}, quantum transduction~\cite{Schuetz:2015aa}, and phonon‐mediated quantum gates~\cite{Schuetz:2015aa,Lemonde:2018aa}.